aasylvia/Sign_Language_Search/README.md

 # README
-This is a search feauture that enables ASL users to interact with the web.
+This is a search feature that enables ASL users to interact with the web.